National Mounted Warrior Museum

 Hours

-Monday TBA
+Monday Closed

-Sunday TBA
+Sunday Closed

 About The National Mounted Warrior Museum

 The heart of the Army is the men and women dedicated to its core values: Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage.
 These values are exemplified, through countless examples, in the narratives and themes explored in the National Mounted Warrior Museum.
 The mission of the museum is to honor their legacy through the preservation, conservation, and education of its representative artifacts and heritage material.
-In the museum, visitors will be able to recount the history of Fort Hood/Fort Cavazos and its units, the Mounted Soldier’s perspective, and the evolution of mounted warfare from the inception of the United States to present day.
+In the museum, visitors will recount the history of Fort Hood and its units, the Mounted Soldier’s perspective, and the evolution of mounted warfare from the inception of the United States to present day.